SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/grouping-devices.md

 #### To create a smart group

 1. To open the device list, click **All devices** in the navigator.
 2. Filter the devices in the list to select the desired devices.
-See [Viewing devices > Filtering devices](#filtering-devices) for details on filtering.
+See [Viewing devices > To filter devices](#filtering-devices) for details on filtering.
 3. Click **Create smart group** at the right of the top menu bar.
 4. Enter a name for the group and click **Create**.